Offers of museums for refugees

 Free admission

 For free admission to the Berlin museums listed below, it is usually sufficient to present a Ukrainian passport or other identification document, for example, a residence permit from Ukraine or a valid student ID from a Ukrainian university.
-For refugees from Ukraine to Germany from third countries, a Ukrainian residence permit (visa) is accepted.
+For refugees from Ukraine to Germany from third countries, a Ukrainian residence permit (visa) or proof of arrival is accepted.

 Apart from that, Berlin's district museums and other museums (almost 70 in total) are free of charge.
 On the first Sunday of every month, admission is free to over 60 Berlin museums as part of Museum Sunday.